isarsoft/yolov4-triton-tensorrt/README.md

 ## Acknowledgments

 The initial codebase is from [Wang Xinyu](https://github.com/wang-xinyu) in his [TensorRTx](https://github.com/wang-xinyu/tensorrtx) repo.
 He had the idea to implement YOLO using only the TensorRT API and its very nice he shares this code.
+The yolo layer plugin has been continously improved by [jkjung-avt](https://github.com/jkjung-avt) in his repo [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos).
 This repo has the purpose to deploy this engine and plugin to Triton and to add additional perfomance improvements to the TensorRT engine.